rcc-uchicago/R-large-scale/handout.md

   for the `nc` argument in function `compute.log.weights.multicore`.
   How does how does increasing the number of threads ("workers") affect compute time and memory?
 Use `htop` to assess this.
-What computational trade-off do you observe?
+What computational (memory and time) trade-off do you observe?

 + Based on your findings, how would you suggest setting the number of OpenBLAS and mclapply threads to make most effective use of